About Susan Taylor, MSW, RSW | 26 Years of Listening to Women

 Many of the clients I work with aren’t coming to therapy for one single issue.

-More often, it’s a combination of things that have built over time.
+More often, it’s a combination of things that have built over time and patterns start to show up.

 Responsibilities, relationships, internal pressure, and sometimes even the emotional impact of what’s happening in the world around them.